elabftw/elabdoc/doc/manual.rst

 Timestamp
 `````````
-An experiment can be timestamped.
+An experiment can be timestamped if its status is timestampable (the default 'Running' status is not).
 Once timestamped it cannot be edited anymore.

 What happens when you timestamp an experiment :